harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 ### External integrations (multiple projects)

 Integrate Harmony with prominent repositories like the UK Data Archive, UKLLC, and others.
-Enable seamless access and harmonization of questionnaire items from these repositories
+Enable seamless access and harmonisation of questionnaire items from these repositories

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)